urbanjost/M_intrinsics/md5/CONTINUATION.md

 Note no line shall contain a single "&" as the only nonblank character or as the only nonblank character before an ! that initiates a comment.

-you have to have the leading amersand on continued lines when splitting quoted strings or lexical words or constant values.
+you have to have the leading ampersand on continued lines when splitting quoted strings or lexical words or constant values.

 But try to never split constants or lexical words!